Convention for the Protection and Development of the Marine Environment of the Wider Caribbean Region: Implementation

-Four Regional Activity Centres (RACs) have been established to help implement the Cartagena Convention and protocols, here listed with the protocol implemented and RAC location in parenthesis: the Regional Marine Pollution Emergency Information and Training Center for the Wider Caribbean (Oil Spills Protocol, Curaçao), The RAC for Specially Protected Areas and Wildlife (SPAW Protocol, Guadeloupe), The Centre of Engineering and Environmental Management of Coasts and Bays (LBS Protocol, Cuba) and The Institute of Marine Affairs (LBS Protocol, Trinidad and Tobago).
+Four Regional Activity Centres (RACs) have been established to help implement the Cartagena Convention and protocols, here listed with the protocol implemented and RAC location in parentheses: the Regional Marine Pollution Emergency Information and Training Center for the Wider Caribbean (Oil Spills Protocol, Curaçao), The RAC for Specially Protected Areas and Wildlife (SPAW Protocol, Guadeloupe), The Centre of Engineering and Environmental Management of Coasts and Bays (LBS Protocol, Cuba) and The Institute of Marine Affairs (LBS Protocol, Trinidad and Tobago).
 The Regional Coordinating Unit and Secretariat for the convention are located in Kingston, Jamaica.
 The Cartagena Convention is administered by the United Nations Environment Programme.

 The 1981 Action Plan for the Caribbean Environment Programme (CEP) provided for establishment of a trust fund financing costs of implementing the Action Plan in the Caribbean, which opened in September 1983 after fulfilling promised contributions from various countries.
 Nevertheless, the CEP cited lack of contributions to the trust fund as an obstacle it faced in 2014, along with a very broad scope of tasks to support.
 Current initiatives of the CEP as of 2023 include a project addressing plastic pollution called The Prevention of Marine Litter in the Caribbean Sea (PROMAR) and projects to restore mangrove forests and coral reefs.

 In 2011, Justice Winston Anderson of the Caribbean Court of Justice expressed concern that the implementation of the Cartagena Convention had "lost some momentum" due in part to the need for legislation in Caribbean Community (CARICOM) states to implement aspects of the convention in their respective countries.
 He praised Trinidad and Tobago for its implementation of Cartagena Convention provisions through its Environmental Management Act 2000.